AAUW International Fellowship for Women, Masters & Doctoral program in USA 2019/2020

 Accepted Subject Areas?
 Courses offered at the Universities

-About Scholarship AAUW International Fellowships are awarded for full-time study or research in the United States to women who are not U.S. citizens or permanent residents.
+About the Award: AAUW International Fellowships are awarded for full-time study or research in the United States to women who are not U.S. citizens or permanent residents.
 Both graduate and postgraduate studies at accredited U.S. institutions are supported.
-Applicants must have earned the equivalent of a U.S. bachelor’s degree by September 30, 2017 and must have applied to their proposed institutions of study by the time of the application.

 Recipients are selected for academic achievement and demonstrated commitment to women and girls.
 Recipients return to their home countries to become leaders in business, government, academia, community activism, the arts, and sciences.

 Eligibility: International Fellowships are not open to previous recipients of any AAUW national fellowship or grant (not including branch or local awards or Community Action Grants).
 Members and officers of the AAUW Board of Directors are not eligible to apply for fellowships and grant awards.
 AAUW staff or volunteers with decision-making authority who wish to apply for an award must recuse themselves from the decision-making process.

 - Unsuccessful applicants may reapply.